martintomas/reactive_observers/README.md

       config.observed_tables = [:topics] # names of tables which should be observed end

-It is also required to create appropriate database triggers. __TODO:__ prepare jobs that generates appropriate triggers for defined tables.
+It is also required to create database triggers for observed tables which can be done with following command:

+    rails g reactive_observers:postgresql_listeners topics comments

+This example will generate migration for PostgreSQL database and add triggers to topics and comments tables.

-Gem listens on `TG_TABLE_NAME_notices` which for example means that observer for topic table will listen on `topic_notices`.
+Gem listens on `TG_TABLE_NAME_notices` which for example means that observer for topics table will listen on `topic_notices`.
 This default behaviour can be changed at configuration:

     $ ReactiveObservers.configure { |config| config.listening_job_name = "%{table_name}_notices" }

 Data obtained through trigger are forwarded to observers, but can be also used for different purposes (not just observing).
-It is possible to register any method that can process trigger data at any active record model:
+It is possible to register any method that can process triggered data for any active record model:

 ```ruby
 class Topic < ActiveRecord::Base